jessicayung/deep-learning-map/basics-glossary.md

 	- Input
 	- Score function: maps raw data to class scores (for classification)
 		- Layers
-		- Conversion to output
 	- Loss Function (also cost function, objective)
-		- e.g. accuracy?
+		- e.g. Softmax, SVM
+		- to quantify quality of a set of parameters
-	- Optimiser (to minimise loss)
+	- Optimiser (finding parameters to minimise loss)

 ### Convolutional Neural Networks